vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/shAnakara-darshanam/sachchidAnandendraH/kulakaraNi-devarAvaH/guidelines-to-shAnkara-vedAnta.md

 meaning Ishvara.
 Hence the Witnessing Principle itself is Ishvara from the standpoint of the appearance and dis appearance of the universe which is conjured up by Avidyā.
 Hence it is wrong to hold the view that there is (shvara Sākshi (Sat-erat ) which contradicts the Shruti, reason and Bhāshya.

 The nature of the Witnessing Principle is non-dual one, meaning ever devoid of all types that exist in dualistic world.
 Hence it is described as Prapancho pashama (993 A ) in Shruti (Mān--7).
 But for the purpose of teaching, the witnesshood is attributed on the non-dual Self from the standpoint of “Me-notion".
 Strictly speak ing. there are no two entities such as Sākshi, the Witness and Ahampratyaya, the Pramāts.
-Through the adjuncts like Antahkarana, body etc. which are conjured up by ignorance, the same Witnessing Principle appears as if he has taken the garb of "Pramāt; or Ahampratyaya".
+Through the adjuncts like Antahkarana, body etc. which are conjured up by ignorance, the same Witnessing Principle appears as if he has taken the garb of "Pramātr̥ or Ahampratyaya".
 When these adjuncts are falsified through discrimination,

 the non-dual nature of the Self alone remains.
-At this stage of Self-realization of the Pramāts or Ahampratyaya himself remains as the Witness.
+At this stage of Self-realization of the Pramātr̥ or Ahampratyaya himself remains as the Witness.
 This is said in the 2nd Sloka of "Bhrahmavid Gāthā' (=traditional saying) quoted by Shankara at the end of S. Bh-1/1/4 :

 “अन्वेष्टव्यात्मविज्ञानात् प्राकप्रमातृत्वमात्मनः । अनिष्टः स्यात् प्रमातैव पाप्मदोषादिवर्जितः ॥"

--"Before the realization of Atman to be sought out, the Ātman is a Pramātp (=knowing agent).
-When the search has been finished, the Pramāts himself would become the one Supreme Witnessing Self free from all evils of good and bad and the like."
+-"Before the realization of Atman to be sought out, the Ātman is a Pramātr̥ (=knowing agent).
+When the search has been finished, the Pramātr̥ himself would become the one Supreme Witnessing Self free from all evils of good and bad and the like."

 So, the witnesshood is attributed for the purpose of teaching the non-dual Self from the standpoint of ego just like the ishvarahood is attributed on the same Witness from the standpoint of the universe.